simplicity100/Exploring-TMDb-Movie-Dataset/README.md

 # Exploring-TMDb-Movie-Dataset
-This project explores a dataset containing 10,000 movies.
+This project explores a dataset containing information about 10,000 movies collected from The Movie Database (TMDb).
+The dataset includes information like the title of the movies, year of release, budget, revenue, genre, user ratings and more.
+The focus is on how the movies perform based on revenue, popularity, user ratings, year of release, and genre.
+It considers the relationship between revenue and popularity, and between revenue and number of votes.